 Yes, you can make changes to your application until the deadline on Friday, July 25.

 If I’m accepted, can I defer?

-No. To be part of this fellowship you must be available to begin full-time in March 2020, and would need to re-apply to be part of a future cohort.
+No. To be part of this fellowship you must be available to begin full-time on September 7, 2021, and would need to re-apply to be part of a future cohort.

 Who can I contact with questions or troubleshooting?